Marine Biological Laboratory

 Application website: https://www.etap.nsf.gov/

-Application details are listed later in this page.
+Application details are listed later in this form.

 The Marine Biological Laboratory (MBL) invites undergraduate students who are interested in pursuing careers in the life sciences to apply to the NSFREU Biological Discovery in Woods Hole Program.
 Faculty with expertise in molecular and cell biology, neurobiology & behavior, physiology, developmental biology, and evolutionary biology will guide ten highly motivated undergraduate students in this National Science Foundation Research Experience for Undergraduates (NSFREU) program.